etchenko/ChessGame/README.md

 ```
 python runGame.py
 ```
-The console will prompt you for a move, which should be entered in the UCI format, ex. a2a4, or b2c4 (In case of pawn promotion, type the lowercase letter of the piece you wish to promote to after the move (i.e. a7a8q for queen)
+The console will prompt you for a move, which should be entered in the UCI format, ex. a2a4, or b2c4 (In case of pawn promotion, type the lowercase letter of the piece you wish to promote to after the move (i.e. a7a8q for queen).

 ## Implementation

-The specific implementation has yet to be chosen, but will probably by a minimax algorithm with alpha-beta pruning
+This progrm was built using python on top of the python-chess package.
+The chess engine uses a depth-3 minimax algorithm with alpha-beta pruning, with a max depth of 6 for quiescent searching.
+Although not currently implemented, there is a plan to expand the engine by adding a transposition table (Using Zobrist hashing), by using iterative deepening, and maybe by adding an opening book for the engien to pull from in the initial stages of the game.

 ## Author